verhovsky/books-futures-explained/src/6_future_example.md

     readylist: Arc<Mutex<Vec<usize>>>,
 }

 // We just have two kind of events.
-A timeout event, a "timeout" event called
+An event called `Timeout`
-// `Timeout` and a `Close` event to close down our reactor.
+// and a `Close` event to close down our reactor.
 #[derive(Debug)]
 enum Event {
     Close,